ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 This implementation plan follows a DDD and TDD approach, with each component being designed, implemented, and tested incrementally.
 The phases are organized to build up the system from core domain concepts to more complex integrations and LLM-specific enhancements, including the new LLM Microservice, vector database, and LLM CLI integration.

 Next steps:
-1. Complete the integration tests for WorkflowDirector
+1. Set up the Python project structure
-2. Finish implementing the main CLI application
+2. Begin implementing the core domain model
-3. Begin implementing the LLM Microservice API endpoints
+3. Start working on the StateManager, ConstraintEngine, and PriorityManager
-4. Start integrating the LLM CLI with the Microservice
+4. Set up a testing framework (pytest) and start writing unit tests